NabothTieng/Margin-master/README.md

 # Margin Master

-<p align="center">A 3D printing margin calculator built with n8n and Docker.</p>
+A 3D printing margin Agent built with n8n and Docker.

 ## Overview
-Margin Master calculates profit margins for 3D printing projects by factoring in electricity and filament costs.
+Margin Master Agent calculates profit margins for 3D printing projects by factoring in electricity and filament costs.
 It uses real-time data from the EIA API for electricity prices and MatterHackers for filament prices, processed within an n8n workflow (version 1.90.2) running in Docker.

 ## Setup Instructions
 1. **Clone the Repository**: